 Motorcycle accidents are all too common, and they can happen for any number of reasons, including drunk driving, other driver’s inattention, hazardous driving conditions, and mechanical failures.
 In any of these situations, other parties could be liable for the incident itself and should be held accountable for the damage they caused.

 For more than 30 years, our attorneys at Crumley Roberts have used our ample experience, legal knowledge, and fierce drive to help the wrongly injured seek justice and compensation.
 We understand how distressing these types of accidents can be, and it is our mission to come alongside you and provide you with the compassionate, zealous support you need and deserve.
 However complex or challenging your case may seem, our team is prepared to listen to you and stand up for your rights.

-Call (866) 691-0607 to discuss your case with our Greensboro motorcycle accident attorneys.
+Call (866) 691-0607 or complete an online form to discuss your case with our Greensboro motorcycle accident attorneys.
 We care about our clients, and we’re ready to help you take the next step.

 Motorcycle Accident Facts

 According to the National Highway Traffic Safety Administration (NHTSA), motorcycle accidents account for 14% of all traffic fatalities, though motorcyclists represent a mere 3% of the entire registered motor vehicle fleet in the United States.
 While motorcycle accidents aren’t quite as common as car accidents, when they do occur, a motorcyclist is about 28 times more likely to die than those in passenger vehicles.

 That said, there were a total of 4,985 motorcycle accident-related deaths in 2018 alone, and even that staggering number is a 5% decrease from the year prior.
 Studies reported by the NHTSA show that drunk driving plays a large part in many of the incidents, as does failure to wear a helmet.